donngas/trendtracer/README.md

 ## Future improvements
 - Seek alternative news sources (different API or crawling methods) for larger source data.
 - Train models specifically for the purposes of this project.
-- Improve code structure and library usage
+- Improve code structure and library usage.
 - Update anything and everything out of date.

 ## Logs